PlanterApp/planter_blog/content/posts/garden-summary-gardener-scott/index.md

 caption = "From left-to-right: Gardener Scott, [Erin Thomson](https://blog.planter.garden/author/erin-thomson/), and [Peter Keefe](https://blog.planter.garden/author/peter-keefe/)" alt = "From left-to-right: Gardener Scott, Erin Thomson, and Peter Keefe"
 +++
-Today, I'm thrilled to share some exciting news with you about our latest feature: the Garden Summary.
-But first, let me tell you about an incredible conversation we had with none other than Gardener Scott.
+Today, I'm excited to share an incredible conversation we had with none other than **Gardener Scott**,and to announce a brand-new Planter feature: the **Garden Summary.**

-If you don’t know who Gardener Scott is, you should go straight to his [YouTube channel](https://www.youtube.com/@GardenerScott) right now and binge-watch his excellent gardening videos.
-We (Gardener Scott, Erin Thomson, and myself) met up on a rainy day to brainstorm cool features together, talked about the history of the app, and, of course, our brand-new Garden Summary feature.
-In fact, the Garden Summary feature was inspired by a previous conversation with Gardener Scott as well as input from the Planter community!
-So be sure to check out the video:
+If you don’t know who Gardener Scott is, you should go straight to his [YouTube channel](https://www.youtube.com/@GardenerScott) and binge-watch his excellent gardening videos.
+We (Gardener Scott, Erin Thomson, and myself) met up on a rainy day in Connecticut to chat about the Planter backstory, to brainstorm possibilities for the future, and to test drive the brand-new Garden Summary feature.
+The Garden Summary is inspired by a prior conversation we had with Gardener Scott (as well as input from the Planter community!) so we are thrilled to have the opportunity to launch it together.
+Before we dive into the nitty-gritty on the Garden Summary, be sure to watch Gardener Scott's behind-the-scenes video of our discussion:

 {{< youtube swuD8dGNgME >}}

-Ok, now back to the new feature!
+So, what is the Garden Summary exactly?

 ## Garden Summary

 As passionate gardeners ourselves, we understand the challenges of planning and managing a garden.
-To make this a bit easier, we wanted a way to view everything about your garden, quickly and easily.
+To make this easier, we wanted a way to view key details about your garden quickly and easily in Planter.

 ![Screenshot showing how to access the Garden Summary view.](screenshot-2023-06-06-at-4.09.15-pm.png "You can find the new Garden Summary by tapping the ⋮ symbol while viewing any garden.")

-So, what does the Garden Summary do?

 ### Plant Quantity Breakdown